 Minimize irritation by shielding the eyes from cool winds with wraparound sunglasses.

-Sunrise Eye Care Eye Clinic and Sunglasses, Eye Protection and Fall Fashion in Sunrise, Florida
+Sunrise Specialty Lens & Dry Eye Institute Eye Clinic and Sunglasses, Eye Protection and Fall Fashion in Sunrise, Florida

 Many eye diseases can be quickly and easily diagnosed during a comprehensive eye exam.
 If you were diagnosed with an eye disease, such as Cataracts, Glaucoma, Macular degeneration, Diabetic retinopathy, or Dry eye, you may be overwhelmed by the diagnosis and confused about what happens next.
 Will you need medications or surgery – now or in the future?
 Our Sunrise eye doctor has prepared the following answers to your questions about eye disease.